sorinmarti/django_ndr_core/docs/modules/install-on-a-server.rst

     sudo journalctl -u gunicorn.socket

 Until now, we have only started the gunicorn socket.
 The gunicorn service is not running yet because it is only started when a connection is made to the socket.
-Lets proceed to configure Nginx to Proxy Pass to the gunicorn socket.
+Let's proceed to configure Nginx to Proxy Pass to the gunicorn socket.

 .. code-block:: bash